nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 - added an option to insert notes at cursor position (`Options - Insert at cursor position` = `true`; thanks, Neuro...
 No Neuro).

+#### Version 0.7

+- fixed a note off placement on insert at cursor position.
+- fixed an issue with missing note delays on insert at cursor position.
+- added an option to maintain existing track notes instead of clearing them by default (`Options - Clear existing notes` = `false`).

 ## Capabilities and limitations

 This is my first Renoise tool and first code in Lua.
 I am also new to the midi file format and midi events.
 The use case implemented here is very simple and might be limited a single, specific scenario.
 It is not meant to be a replacement for the built-in midi files import nor a general purpose midi file to Renoise song converter.

-It is not possible to override midi files import procedure (double-click on `.mid` file) in the standard file browser (bottom-right panel).
+It is not possible to override midi files import procedure (double-click on a `.mid` file) in the standard file browser (bottom-right panel).
 To use this file browser, midi files need to be renamed to have `.xrmid` extension.
 E.g. `my-file.mid` needs to be renamed or copied to `my-file.xrmid` or to `my-file.mid.xrmid`.

 To load `.mid` file directly go to `Tools - Renoise Simple Midi File Support - Import midi file` or right-click on a track and select `Import midi file`.

-Currently, it only interprets `note-on` and `note-off` midi events.
+Currently, the tool only interprets `note-on` and `note-off` midi events.
 All notes will use currently selected instrument.
-On midi file load, currently selected track will be cleared and extended if needed.
+On midi file load, currently selected track will be cleared and extended.
+This is configurable in `Options`.
 All midi channels are read and all use the same instrument.

-Due to pattern number of lines limitation only 512 notes are inserted (per track notes section).
+Due to pattern number of lines limitation, only 512 notes are inserted (per track notes section).
 No new patterns are created.
-To overcome this decrease the Options - Resolution value though this might result in missing some of the notes.
+To overcome this, decrease `Options - Resolution` value though this might result in missing some notes.

 For percussion midi files consider enabling `Options - Correct positions` or disabling `Options - Include note-off`.

+To work with short midi files like single chords or chord progressions consider enabling `Options - Insert at cursor position` and disabling `Options - Include note off` and `Options - Clear existing notes`.
+Experiment with other options to find the best solution.

 ### Batch file copy / rename